 - Defining governance, including the types of policies to create and what they will cover

-- Developing a clear understanding of cloud provider practices, protocols, and guarantees in terms of the security and safety of authentication and authorization
+- Developing a clear understanding of a provider’s security practices, protocols, and services with regard to user authentication and access

 Though the potential benefits of a multi-cloud strategy are quite significant, each of these steps that have been briefly touched on and the many others that are also involved are both complex and time-consuming to execute properly.
 Having managed service provider support can augment your internal IT team in terms of staffing and expertise.